 OnePlus looks set to deliver another high quality but highly affordable premium handset with the OnePlus 6.

 When does the OnePlus 6 come out?
-Expected to launch around May to June 2018
+Launched on 17 May, Available internationally from 22 May

 What’s new about the OnePlus 6?
 Snapdragon 845, notched display, gesture control